eXaminator/kanka-foundry/README.md

 Clicking this button will open an overview of all your Kanka entries based on their category.
 The exact entries that show up here depends on what you have selected in the settings of this module.
 Each entry has a button to link the entry.
 This will create a journal folder and import that entry into that folder.
-After linking an entry you will now see a button with the entries name instead.
-Clicking that button will open the linked journal entry.
+After linking an entry you will now see a button with the entries name which will open the linked journal entry.
+If the entry was updated in Kanka since the last refresh this button will pe prefixed with an asterisk.
 You will also find a button to refresh the journal entry, which will start a new import of this entry.

 **Warning**: You can change journal entries after you have imported them as much as you like.
 But keep in mind that refreshing an entry will overwrite any changes you have made to that journal entries text field or image.